 Another important matter, for example for governments, is to be able to differ new or further development from maintenance, many times called grow and run.
 For making a difference, the run has percentage numbers agreed with the portfolio.
 The percentage numbers will of course be a small part for the wholeness level supporting the teams, since the systems design is already set, but of course will increase when we are having a crappy systemization.
 For the teams the percentage number is higher since they will fix bugs and refactor the whole code, which includes of course also decided changes in the systems design, agreed with the wholeness level.
 The prioritization done in the portfolio level also gives the direction when deciding which is most important, so that maintenance for a higher prioritized product/initiative is done before new functionality in a lower prioritized product/initiative.

-This was the end of the final article in the series about TDSD.
+This is currently the last article in the series about TDSD.